 About the Sports Business Classroom

-The program will give attendees the opportunity to train and interact with top executives while performing real work in the following disciplines: scouting, video, and analytics; social media, public relations and digital branding; TV, online and broadcast; and the league salary cap.
+Designed for those looking to break into the sports business world, the six-day Business of Basketball program will give attendees the opportunity to learn from and interact with top executives while performing real exercises in scouting, video, analytics, social media, digital branding, broadcasting, and the league salary cap.